unascribed/unsup/README.md

 ## GUI
 unsup has a minimal and elegant GUI that works everywhere (yes, including macOS) and can have all of its colors customized to make it fit in with your branding.
-It ships with a dark theme with teal accents.
+It ships with a dark theme with minty accents.

 ![](https://git.sleeping.town/unascribed/unsup/raw/branch/trunk/img/bootstrapping.png)